-The Fuzzy Logic plus PID microprocessor-based controllers series incorporate two bright, easy to read 4-digit LED displays, indicating process value and set point value.
-The Fuzzy Logic technology enables a process to reach a predetermined set point in the shortest time, with a minimum of overshoot during powerup or external load disturbance.
+Tempco's TEC-220 and TEC-920 Fuzzy Logic plus PID microprocessor-based controllers incorporate a bright easy to read 4-digit LED display indicating process value or set point.
+Fuzzy Logic technology enables a process to reach a predetermined set point in the shortest time with a minimum of overshoot during power-up or external load disturbances.

-The unit is powered by 11-26 or 90-250 VDC/VAC supply, incorporating a 2 Amp control relay output as standard.
-The second output can be used as a cooling control, or an alarm.
-Both outputs can select triac, 5V logic output, linear current or linear voltage to drive an external device.
-There are six types of alarms plus a dwell timer that can be configured for the third output.
+The TEC-220 is a 1/32 DIN size panel mount controller.
+The TEC-920 is a 1/16 DIN size panel mount controller.
+These units are powered by 11-26 or 90-250 VDC/VAC 50/60 Hz supply, incorporating a 2 Amp control relay output as a standard.
+The second output can be used as a cooling control, an alarm or a dwell timer.
+Either output can use a triac, 5V logic output, linear current or linear voltage to drive an external device.
+There are six types of alarms or a dwell timer that can be configured for the second output.
 The units are fully programmable for PT100 RTD and thermocouple types J, K, T, E, B, R, S, N, and L with no need to modify the unit.
 The input signal is digitized by using an 18-bit A to D converter.
 Its fast sampling rate allows the unit to control fast processes.

-Digital communications RS-485 or RS-232 are available as an additional option.
+Digital communications RS-485 is available for the TEC-220 or TEC-920.
+RS-232 is available for the TEC-220 only.
 These options allow the units to be integrated with supervisory control systems and software.